-This method complies with European Union Directive 2018/2001(RED II) and the communications from the European Commission listed in Section 6 References.
-European Union Directive 2018/2001(RED II) gives operators a choice between calculating actual GHG emission values, using default values, or using a combination of disaggregated default values and calculated actual values.
-The default values are in Annexes V and VI to RED II.
+This method complies with the Revised Renewable Energy Directive EU/2018/2001 (RED III) and the communications from the European Commission listed in Section 6 References.
+The Revised Renewable Energy Directive EU/2018/2001(RED III) gives operators a choice between calculating actual GHG emission values, using default values, or using a combination of disaggregated default values and calculated actual values.
+The default values are in Annexes V and VI to RED III.

-Th document sets out the conditions for using actual and default values, together with rules for calculating the actual values.
+The document sets out the conditions for using actual and default values, together with rules for calculating the actual values.

-Economic operators are required to keep all evidence necessary to comply with the RED II and Implementing Regulation (EU) 2022/996 for a minimum of 5 years or longer where it is required by the relevant national authority.
+Economic operators are required to keep all evidence necessary to comply with the RED III and Implementing Regulation (EU) 2022/996 for a minimum of 5 years or longer where it is required by the relevant national authority.